 Work will start in 2023, ready for the commencement of our 2025 Water Resources Management Plan.
 We will be contacting all costomers currently on assessed charges to discuss the installation of a meter and the charge is charging arrangement.
-While cura approach will be in line with current regulations to compationy memory will be happy to consider individual and patient beds reflect index.
-The anticipate that for many fixe will be mappy to consider individual and patient beds reflection.
-The anticipate that for many fixe will be mappy to consider individual and patient beds of the start.
-The anticipate that be many fixe will be mappy to consider individual and patient beds of the start beam of Keeping you informed
+While cura approach will be in line with current regulations to compationy memory will be happy to consider individual and patient bedraft that.
+We anticipate that for many this will men a reduction in the number of your bills, so please don't worry.
+We will help you shough the transition.
+Keeping you informed

 Periodically we will let you know how our installation plan is progressing, and you can check our website for updates.
 What to do now

 If you are currently on assessed charge billing and would like to be an early leader in this initiative then please let us know.
-Either drop an email to our Customer Services team using customer.services/althionnuiter.co.uk or apoly.for.a meter form on our website.
+Either drop an email to our Customer Services team using customer.services@althionwater.co.uk or apply for a meter form on our website.